Batuhan-Arda-S/ShakespeareGPT_Scratch_With_UI/README.md

 The model is trained using next-token prediction on Shakespeare's complete works and generates Shakespeare-style text from custom prompts.
 ![Model](model4.png)

+## Core AI Model

+The web application is powered by a decoder-only GPT-style Transformer implemented from scratch using PyTorch.

 ## Model Architecture

 Custom decoder-only Transformer architecture including: